Cypher-Laboratory/Alice-s-Ring/README.md

   )
 ```
 ### RingSignature.partialSign
-The RingSignature.partialSign method enables users to create a ring signature using private keys stored in a wallet.
+The RingSignature.partialSign method enables users to generate a ring signature using private keys securely stored in a cryptographic storage solution, such as a wallet, Key Management System (KMS), or Hardware Security Module (HSM).
 This method closely resembles the RingSignature.sign approach, following a stepwise process that first focuses on constructing the ring and then generating the actual signature.
 A key distinction of partialSign lies in how it handles the signature generated in step 4: this incomplete signature is securely encrypted using the x25519-xsalsa20-poly1305 encryption scheme.
 This encryption step is crucial as it significantly reduces the risk of private key exposure, ensuring enhanced security for users leveraging wallet-stored keys.

 #### 1. Generate a random number $\pi$